nftgp/specs/README.md

 This specification introduces the `nft` URI scheme.
 The `nft:` URI prefix signals that the URI at hand must be resolved according to the NFT Gateway Protocol.

-The protocol considers NFTs on EVM blockchains, on which an NFT is uniquely identified by the following attributes:
+The protocol considers NFTs on EVM blockchains, on which each token is uniquely identified by the following attributes:

 <dl>
   <dt><code>&lt;CHAIN_ID&gt;</code> (hexadecimal)</dt>